-Leadership 360-degree surveys (where the leader gets feedback on their effectiveness from a range of different co-workers and other stakeholders), are increasingly popular tools used by organisations to help leaders build self-awareness and improve their performance.
+Leadership 360 feedback surveys (where the leader gets feedback on their effectiveness from a range of different co-workers and other stakeholders), are increasingly popular tools used by organisations to help leaders build self-awareness and improve their performance.

 In theory, they should be an excellent way to develop leaders as they provide opportunity to build self-awareness, overcome ‘blind spots’ and provide a strong diagnostic check to guide the leader’s development.
 However, the reality is very different; the vast majority of these kinds of programs create little value for leaders, are often seen as a waste of time by those involved and in some cases, actually undermine the confidence and morale of the company’s leaders.
 The flaws with these type of surveys usually stem from one or more of the following sources: